-From the performance characteristics of the EV operating in the acceleration mode, the following is observed, as the motor terminal voltage increases:
+From the performance characteristics of the EV operating in the acceleration mode, the following is observed, as the motor the motor turn on decreases and turn off angle increases:

 - the vehicle reaches a higher final steady-state speed. - the tractive force increases while the resisting force is constant for a certain vehicle speed. - the motor developed torque increases for a certain vehicle speed while the load torque is constant. - the motor developed power has higher values at certain vehicle speed. - the motor phase current will have larger values for any vehicle speed. - the motor power losses has higher values at certain vehicle speed. - the motor excessive energy has larger values at certain vehicle speed. - the motor input power increases at a constant vehicle speed. - the motor rotational EMF has larger values at a constant vehicle speed. - the motor self EMF has lower values at a constant vehicle speed.